Babylon Rooftop & Garden Bar

 Take the lift in Westfield Sydney up to level seven and you'll find this massive 1200-square-metre Middle Eastern restaurant and bar, where an impressive calibre of hospitality vets are waiting to wine and dine you.

-The restaurant alone seats over 200 and centres on a custom-built mangal (Turkish grill) and two rotisseries.
+The restaurant centres on a custom-built mangal (Turkish grill) and two rotisseries.
 Expect both eastern Mediterranean and Middle Eastern influences on the menu here, with share plates split between flora, fauna and ocean.
-There's 12-hour braised lamb neck ($36) served with Turkish dumplings and chilli butter, 72-hour sous-vide wagyu tri-tip ($59) with roasted eggplant purée and pan-fried snapper ($48) with tzatziki, pistachio and baharat rice.
-Enjoy it all with the house-made bread ($3 each), which comes paired with za'atar spiced butter.
+There's spiced fried cauliflower ($19), pan-roasted Murray cod ($58) with matbucha and falafel, and a huge slow-cooked lamb shoulder ($96).
+Enjoy it all with the house-made bread ($8), which comes paired with za'atar-spiced butter.

 Images: Steven Woodburn